The following chart summarizes our main product candidate portfolio.

 We are currently studying our alpha-glucosidase therapy in IND-enabling studies.

 Leniolisib for the Treatment of APDS

-Subject to COVID-19-related delays, data is expected during the second half of 2021, followed by review by regulatory authorities during 2021 and the first half of 2022.
-If approved, the drug is planned to launch in the second half of 2022.
+Subject to COVID-19-related delays, data is expected in the first half of 2022, followed by review by regulatory authorities in the second half of 2022.
+If approved, the drug is planned to launch late 2022.